davin2020/core_questions_mvc/README.md

 - Added more user fields to DB (fullname, email, password).
 Created  functionality to Register & Login users, using hashed passwords (17 May)
 - Added sessions to restrict logged in users to only access their own Dashboard data and added Logout button to destory sessions (14 June)
 - Updated pages so that if users try to manually change the URL and aren't logged in, they are redirected to the login page (3 Aug)
-- Added sessions to the Show History and Question Form pages, so users can only access thier own data (6 Aug)
+- Added sessions to the Show History and Question Form pages, so users can only access their own data (6 Aug)
-- Updated all page titles to be Wellbeing Tracker (24 Aug) **NEW!**
+- Updated all page titles to be Wellbeing Tracker (24 Aug)
+- Improved formatting of User History by adding tickmarks to graph and displaying details within a table (30 Aug) **NEW!**

 ## Screenshots
 Register User or Login: